Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.16 =
+Added #blogheader div that appears under the comic's blog post on the home page.

 = 1.0.14 =
 Made it so that the navigation widget shows up whether the comic sidebars are active or not.
 They should work in any sidebar now. added function ceo_in_comic_category() for a conditional statement to check if the page is in the comic category